frePPLe/frepple/doc/user-guide/model-reference/forecast.rst

                                    forecast record is planned.
 discrete         boolean           Indicates whether the forecast quantity should be discrete (integer
                                    values only),
-                                   possible values are : "TRUE" or "FALSE". planned          boolean           Indicates whether the forecasted quantity should be planned, possible values are : "TRUE" or "FALSE".
+                                   Possible values are : "TRUE" (default) or "FALSE". planned          boolean           Indicates whether the forecasted quantity should be planned, Possible values are : "TRUE" (default) or "FALSE".
 ================ ================= =====================================================================